Kejawèn: History

-Java has been a melting pot of religions and cultures, which has created a broad range of religious belief, including animism, spirit cults, and cosmology.
+Java has been a melting pot of religions and cultures, which has created a broad range of religious beliefs, including animism, spirit cults, and cosmology.

 Hinduism and Buddhism

 Indian influences came firstly in the form of Hinduism, which reached the Indonesian Archipelago as early as the first century.
 By the fourth century, the kingdom of Kutai in East Kalimantan, Tarumanagara in West Java, and Holing (Kalingga) in Central Java, were among the early Hindu states established in the region.
-Several notable ancient Indonesian Hindu kingdoms are Mataram, famous for the construction of the majestic Prambanan temple, followed by Kediri and Singhasari.
-Since then Hinduism, along with Buddhism, spread across the archipelago and reached the peak of its influence in the fourteenth century.
+Several notable ancient Indonesian Hindu kingdoms are: Mataram, famous for the construction of the majestic Prambanan temple, followed by Kediri and Singhasari.
+Since then, Hinduism, along with Buddhism, spread across the archipelago and reached the peak of its influence in the fourteenth century.
 The last and largest of the Hindu-Buddhist Javanese empires, that of the Majapahit, influenced the entire Indonesian archipelago.

 Hinduism and Buddhism penetrated deeply into all aspects of society, blending with the indigenous tradition and culture.
-One conduit for this were the ascetics, called "resi," (Sanskrit rishi) who taught a variety of mystical practices.
+One conduit for this was the ascetics, called "resi," (Sanskrit rishi) who taught a variety of mystical practices.
 A resi lived surrounded by students, who took care of their master's daily needs.
 Resi's authorities were merely ceremonial.
-At the courts, Brahmin clerics and pudjangga (sacred literati) legitimized rulers and linked Hindu cosmology to their political needs.
+At the courts, Brahmanas clerics and pudjangga (sacred literati) legitimized rulers and linked Hindu cosmology to their political needs.
 Presently, small Hindu enclaves are scattered throughout Java, but there is a large Hindu population along the eastern coast nearest Bali, especially around the town of Banyuwangi.

 Islam

 Java adopted Islam around 1500 CE.
-Islam was first accepted by the elites and upper echelons of society, which contributed to the further spread and acceptance.
+Islam was first accepted by the elites and upper echelons of society, which contributed to its further spread and acceptance.
 Sufism and other versions of Folk Islam were most easily integrated into the existing folk religion of Java.
 The learned versions of Sufi Islam and Shari`a-oriented Islam were integrated at the courts, blending with the rituals and myths of the existing Hindu-Buddhist culture.
 Clifford Geertz described this as abangan and priyayi; "the lower class and elite varieties of Javanese syncretism".

-The Kyai, the Muslim scholar of the writ became the new religious elite as Hindu influences receded.
-Islam recognises no hierarchy of religious leaders nor a formal priesthood, but the Dutch colonial government established an elaborate rank order for mosque and other Islamic preaching schools.
+The Kyai, the Muslim scholar of the writ, became the new religious elite as Hindu influences receded.
+Islam recognises no hierarchy of religious leaders nor a formal priesthood, but the Dutch colonial government established an elaborate rank order for the mosque and other Islamic preaching schools.
 In Javanese pesantren (Islamic schools), The Kyai perpetuated the tradition of the resi.
 Students around him provided his needs, even peasants around the school.

 Christianity

-Christianity was brought to Java by Portuguese traders and missionaries, from the Dutch Reformed Church, and in the 20th century also by Roman Catholics, such as the Jesuits and the Divine Word Missionaries.
+Early 16th century, Christianity was brought to Java by Portuguese traders and missionaries, from the Dutch Reformed Church, and in the 20th century, also by Roman Catholics, such as the Jesuits and the Divine Word Missionaries.
 Nowadays there are Christian communities, mostly Reformed in the larger cities, though some rural areas of south-central Java are strongly Roman Catholic.